stevenhirsch/force-plate-jump-analyses/paper/paper.md

 Note that `jump_height_flight_time` and `flight_time` are only available when using the `process_jump_trial()` function as both takeoff and landing must be detected to determine the flight time.

+# Research Impact

+Since its initial release in June 2024, `JumpMetrics` has begun establishing itself within the biomechanics research and sports science communities.
+The software is currently being used by external researchers and practitioners for force plate jump analysis, with adoption in educational settings for teaching biomechanics concepts in sports science programs.

+As the only open-source, Python-based tool specifically designed for force plate countermovement and squat jump analysis, `JumpMetrics` addresses a critical gap in accessible biomechanical analysis tools.
+The project demonstrates active development and maintains comprehensive test coverage (84% overall, 100% on critical algorithms) across 203 unit and integration tests at the time of publication, ensuring reliability for scientific applications.

+The GitHub repository has garnered interest from the biomechanics community with 12 stars and community engagement at the time of writing, indicating recognition of its value for reproducible jump analysis.
+As the software matures, it will provide a foundation for reproducible research in jump biomechanics, enabling researchers worldwide to apply consistent, validated algorithms without proprietary software constraints.

+Beyond immediate research applications, `JumpMetrics` serves as an educational resource for students learning both biomechanical analysis and scientific Python programming, with comprehensive documentation and example workflows demonstrating best practices in sports science data analysis.

+# AI Usage Disclosure

+No generative AI tools were used in the development of this software, the writing of this manuscript, or the preparation of supporting materials.

 # Acknowledgements